-Red Oak Capital Fund VI, LLC, (the "Company") is a Delaware limited liability company formed to originate senior loans collateralized by commercial real estate in the United States of America.
+Red Oak Capital Fund VII, LLC (the "Company") is a Delaware limited liability company formed to originate senior loans collateralized by commercial real estate in the United States of America.
 The Company's plan is to originate, acquire, and manage commercial real estate loans and securities and other commercial real estate-related debt instruments.
 Red Oak Capital GP, LLC is the Managing Member and Red Oak Capital Holdings, LLC is the sponsor.
-The Sponsor owns 100% of the Common Units and effectively controls all aspects of the Company.
+The Managing Member owns 100% of the member interests in the Company.

-The Company formed on June 10, 2021 and has not commenced operations.
-The Company anticipates raising a maximum of \$40 million of Series A Preferred Membership Interests (the "Series A Units") and a maximum of \$35 million of Series A Unsecured Bonds (the "A Bonds") and Series Ra Unsecured Bonds (the "Ra Bonds," collectively the "Bonds") pursuant to an exemption from registration under Regulation A of the Securities Act of 1933, as amended.
+The Company was formed on February 27, 2024 and has not commenced operations.
+The Company anticipates raising a maximum of \$75 million of Series A Unsecured Bonds (the "A Bonds") and Series Ra Unsecured Bonds (the "Ra Bonds," collectively the "Bonds") pursuant to an exemption from registration under Regulation A of the Securities Act of 1933, as amended.
 The Company's term is indefinite.